 Smart Password Habits: Have decently long and complex passwords and frequently change them.
 Consider using two-factor authentication for an additional layer of security.

+Use a VPN: Especially when you’re working remotely, a VPN is a far less vulnerable way to connect with your business.
 Keep track of logged-in users: Only authorized entities like employees or business partners need access to the communication system.
 Keep track of not only the users but also how often they’re online and what they do.
 Remember that user accounts can still be at risk of compromise.

 NAT Enabling: Network Address Translation is primarily a method of keeping calls from dropping, but you can also use it to improve security.
 NAT translates private IP addresses into public IP addresses for external calling and improves connectivity.
 When it comes to security, NAT combined with the security service STUN allows for these public IP addresses to be encrypted and only visible to the intended party.
 Without encryption, NAT can actually create a security vulnerability.